-From UI testing and the enterprise sector, Robotic Process Automation has made a long way and is definitely here to stay.
-Discover the history that stands behind RPA, one of the most debated trends today.
+Robotic Process Automation has come a long way from UI testing and the enterprise sector and is here to stay.
+Discover the history behind RPA, one of the most debated trends today.

 Modern end-to-end automation has come a long way to become the new black.
-This section unfolds the history of RPA and traces the technology adoption over time.
-By taking this journey, you'll also learn why RPA is a strong driver of accelerating the future of fully digitally transformed businesses.
+This section unfolds the history of RPA and traces the technology's adoption over time.
+By taking this journey, you'll also learn why RPA is a strong driver of accelerating the future of entirely digitally transformed businesses.

-Back in the 90s, there were few computer models on the market, especially compared to nowadays.
-However, the primary typical computer user persona started to shift from huge corporations’ and governmental organizations’ employees to ordinary home-based users.
-This was largely due to the emergence of Windows 95, the canonical operating system of that time.
+Back in the 90s, few computer models were on the market, especially compared to nowadays.
+However, the primary typical computer user persona started to shift from giant corporations’ and governmental organizations’ employees to ordinary home-based users.
+This was mainly due to the emergence of Windows 95, the canonical operating system of that time.
 As a result, the shift kickstarted UI testing development as the requirements and screen sizes became more diverse.

-At the end of the 90s – early 2000s, companies came to the agile development concept, one of the key values of which is the prioritization of people over processes and tools.
-Organizations also recognized the need to speed up their operations to stay competitive in the marketplace.
-Thus, out of necessity, various UI testing and quality assurance (QA) automation scripts were born.
+At the end of the 90s – early 2000s, companies came to the agile development concept, one of the key values of which is prioritizing people over processes and tools.
+Organizations also recognized the need to speed up their operations to stay competitive.
+Thus, various UI testing and quality assurance (QA) automation scripts were born out of necessity.

-No wonder that banks and insurance companies were among the first ones to embrace the idea.
-Industries like these were becoming more subject to regulation, and RPA was a good way to reduce the amount of paperwork and improve compliance.
+No wonder banks and insurance companies were among the first to embrace the idea.

 Another reason why banks and insurance companies were the pioneers of automation is that they had resources available.
 However, automation technologies still had their drawbacks.
 One of them was a high entry threshold.
 If a company wanted to automate its processes at that time, it would likely result in building a complex IT environment.
 The latter required expensive engineering skills and time-consuming integrations.

 The 2020s are truly the time of RPA democratization and the growing impact of RPA on all segments of economics.
-The democratization is possible through the gradual departure from costly licensing fees previously only affordable to enterprises, to building partnerships with managed service providers to enable the RPA-as-a-service model.
-It allows the RPA technology to expand to smaller businesses and provide SMBs with massive productivity outcomes.
+The democratization is possible through the gradual departure from costly licensing fees previously only affordable to enterprises to building partnerships with managed service providers to enable the RPA-as-a-service model.
+It allows RPA technology to expand to smaller businesses, providing SMBs with massive productivity outcomes.

-In fact, we already see more and more evidence of RPA in SMBs moving from pilots and proof of concepts to real-time production in much shorter times than Enterprises do.
-According to the 2021 report by Xerox, one of the largest ElectroNeek’s partners, 80% of SMB leaders saw automating tasks and processes as important to their survival with two-thirds planning on upgrading their automation tools.
+We already see more and more evidence of RPA in SMBs moving from pilots and proof of concepts to real-time production in much shorter times than Enterprises do.
+According to the 2021 report by Xerox, one of the largest ElectroNeek partners, 80% of SMB leaders saw automating tasks and processes as crucial to their survival, with two-thirds planning on upgrading their automation tools.

-Demographics is also key.
-Since millennials (and already zoomers) started their careers, they wanted interesting, challenging tasks, not monotonous jobs.
+Demographics are also crucial.
+Since millennials and zoomers are in the workforce, they want interesting, challenging tasks, not monotonous jobs.
 With the help of RPA bots, companies can easily automate the work of many departments and specialists.
-It means, when automation is efficiently implemented for tedious, repetitive tasks, employees become more efficient compared to previous years.
+When automation is efficiently implemented for tedious, repetitive tasks, employees become more efficient compared to previous years.

-Such changes in demographics along with an MSPs’ focus on building recurring revenue drive the popularity of a bots-by-subscription business model.
-With this model, clients make periodic payments to MSPs instead of solid upfront costs, which allows an even wider variety of companies to access the benefits of RPA.
+The changes in demographics and an MSPs’ focus on building recurring revenue drive the popularity of a bots-by-subscription business model.
+With this model, clients make periodic payments to MSPs instead of substantial upfront costs, which allows an even wider variety of companies to access the benefits of RPA.

 The future of work is automation, and the future of automation is service-based.
 Managed service providers will continue to drive the change in the market, bringing together complex technologies and skilled talent to better serve their client needs.